The Lowering Pipeline#

 Target Selection#

-The pipeline probes for llc on PATH in the order below.
+The pipeline probes for llc in the order below.
 LLVM 21 is the minimum — earlier releases reject the TMA / tcgen05 / WGMMA intrinsic signatures that cuda-oxide emits.

 Priority